Skip to content

 8. The Role of Synergies

-In M&A, synergies represent the extra value from combining two companies, such as cost savings, increased revenue, enhanced market power or acquisition of new capabilities.
+In M&A, synergies refer to the potential additional value created by combining two companies.
+Synergies can arise from cost savings, increased revenue opportunities, enhanced market power or acquisition of new capabilities.

-While synergies generally benefit the buyer, a clever seller who understands the potential synergies can push for the buyer to pay a premium above the company’s standalone value.
+Strictly speaking synergies belong to the buyer but a clever seller who has a good grip on the synergies the buyer will get will try get the buyer to pay a premium over the company’s standalone value.